-An FDA-approved procedure for moderate acne vulgaris.
-Blue light therapy uses light in a specific wavelength (blue) to kill the bacteria that causes acne (propionibacteria acnes).
+A FDA-approved procedure for moderate acne vulgaris.
+The blue light therapy uses light in a specific wavelength (blue) to kill the bacteria that causes acne (propionibacteria acnes).

 The procedure itself is simple — the client sits under the blue light for a few minutes.
 If a photosensitizing agent is used, it is applied prior to the blue light treatment.
 Several treatments are needed, usually spaced out over several weeks.

 Side effects are mild swelling, redness, dryness, and temporary changes in skin color.

 Blue light is often used after other treatments have been tried unsuccessfully.
 Many people find blue light improves acne, although not everyone sees results.
 Some studies have shown that nodulocystic acne may actually worsen after blue light treatments.

 Blue light therapy acne treatment has recently been approved by the FDA to treat mild to moderate acne.
 The development of acne blue light therapy has had significant benefits for those who have not responded well to other of methods of treating common acne.